pioneers/runtime/executor/README.md

 ## Building

 ### Dependencies:
-This program will only work on Linux and MacOS systems.
-You need to have Python with version `>= 3.6`.
-The only Python package needed is `Cython` which can be installed with `python3 -m pip install Cython`.
-You also need to have `gcc` installed to compile the C code.
+This program will only work on Linux systems.
+You need to have `gcc` installed to compile the C code.

+For the Python code, you need Python with version `>= 3.6` and with the `Python.h` development header.
+You also need to have `pip` installed.
+This can be done with

+    sudo apt-get install python3-dev
+    sudo apt-get install python3-pip

+To then install the only third-party Python dependency, do

+    python3 -m pip install Cython

+Runtime also uses the following language-supported Python libraries to implement the Student API:

+* `threading`: used for creating threads that run student-defined actions
+* `sys`: used for redirecting Python errors to the Runtime `logger`
+* `builtins`: used to change the built-in Python `print` function and redirect it to the Runtime `logger`
+* `importlib`: used by the code parser to import the student code dynamically
+* `re`: used by the code parser to parse the student code with regex

 ### Steps:
 First, ensure that for whatever `python3.x` version you are using, there is a corresponding command line tool `python3.x-config`.
 On Linux, this can be installed by doing `sudo apt install python3.x-dev` with the `x` appropriately substituted with your version number.
 Then in the Makefile, change the `py` flag under the comment with the version of Python you are using.